eabalestra/edos-steps-bbc/README.md

 # EDOS: A simple educational operating system from scratch

 This project contains documentation and code for building a minimalist, very simple operating system (OS) from scratch.
-It was initially developed by Prof.
-Marcelo Arroyo for the operating systems course at Río Cuarto National University, Argentina.
+It was initially developed and maintaned by Prof. Marcelo Arroyo for the operating systems course at Río Cuarto National University, Argentina.

 We were using [xv6](https://pdos.csail.mit.edu/6.1810/2024/xv6.html) in the past.
 Xv6 is a great resource for OS teaching.
 After we got some experience with xv6, we decide to build an OS from scratch in simple steps.

 The main goal is to get a simple OS kernel with a basic set of system calls.
-Students can extend it with a UNIX like API and applications, similar to xv6.
+Students can extend it with a UNIX like API and applications, similar to xv6 or build a microkernel with message passing primitives.

-EDOS can be used as a set of hands-on laboratory or homework projects to develop a minimal (but almost complete) OS from scratch.
+EDOS can be used as a set of hands-on laboratory or homework projects to develop a minimal (but functional) OS from scratch.

-This project contain the EDOS development in steps.
-Teachers can use it as a incremental development of an OS from booting to running user applications in simple steps.
+This repository contain the EDOS development in steps.

-EDOS run on a RISC-V 32-bit architecture.
+This first EDOS implementation runs on a RISC-V 32-bit architecture.
 Should be easy to migrate to another platform.

-In each step directory there is a `README.md` file with goals, some concepts and implementation details.
+In each step directory there is a `README.md` file with goals, concepts and implementation details.
 Also, some exercises for students are proposed.

 This project is under development (May, 2025).
-Until now, developed steps are from 0 (boot) until 7 (memory management).
+Until now, developed steps are from 0 (boot) until 8 (process management).

-The main goal is to keep it simple and small with code focusing on readability than performance.
+The main goal is to keep it simple and small with code focusing more on readability than performance.
 We'l try to maintain it well documented for easy hacking.

-Contributions and comments are welcome.
+Contributions, comments and bug fixes are welcome.

 ## Requirements